sorkinl/serverless-udacity/README.md

 # Serverless TODO

+### Application is a project done as part of Udacity Cloud Developer Nanodegree.
+The AWS API Gateway that was used in this application no longer exists, to avoid unnecessary spending.

 # Functionality of the application

 This application will allow creating/removing/updating/fetching TODO items.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.